bonomali/doc-tier2-sponsors/README.md

-The Learning Clinic Ltd | Tier 2 (A rating) Tier 2 General The Leisure Pass Group Limited | Tier 2 (A rating) Tier 2 General The Liberal Jewish Synagogue | Tier 2 (A rating) Tier 2 General The Licensing Company Limited London Greater | Tier 2 (A rating) Tier 2 General The Light Bureau Limited Battersea | Tier 2 (A rating) Tier 2 General The Lingoes Ltd | Tier 2 (A rating) Tier 2 General
+The Learning Clinic Ltd | Tier 2 (A rating) Tier 2 General The Leisure Pass Group Limited | Tier 2 (A rating) Tier 2 General The Liberal Jewish Synagogue | Tier 2 (A rating) Tier 2 General The Licensing Company Limited | Tier 2 (A rating) Tier 2 General The Light Bureau Limited Battersea | Tier 2 (A rating) Tier 2 General The Lingoes Ltd | Tier 2 (A rating) Tier 2 General
 The Lister Hospital | Tier 2 (A rating) Tier 2 General